Buena Creek station

-Buena Creek is a station in Vista, California that is served by North County Transit District's SPRINTER light rail line.
+Buena Creek is a station in Vista, California that is served by North County Transit District's SPRINTER hybrid rail line.
 The station is located at 1923 Buena Creek Road.
 Although its mailing address lists Vista as the city, it is the only station along the entire line to be situated in an unincorporated portion of San Diego County.
 It consists of a single platform and track.